Ketamine Treatment with Lori Calabrese, MD

 You’re in the right place.

-We’re on forefront of innovative treatments that are changing people’s lives.
+We’re on the forefront of innovative treatments that are changing people’s lives.

 We’re the premier ketamine center of Connecticut offering IV Ketamine Infusions and we’re the best and most experienced.
-We began offering ketamine treatment years before ketamine was named one of the 6 Best Medical Achievements of 2017 That Everyone Should Know About!
-This advanced, innovative, extraordinarily effective treatment provides relief in 80% of our patients with severe or chronic depression and anxiety.
+We began offering ketamine treatment years before ketamine was named one of the 6 Best Medical Achievements That Everyone Should Know About!
+And that was in 2017.
+We’ve been on the cutting edge of psychiatric treatment since the beginning.
+This advanced, innovative, extraordinarily effective treatment provides relief in up to 80% of our patients with severe or chronic depression and anxiety.
 And we offer extended hours so that you don’t have to miss work or school.

 We want to make it easy for you to get well.